 Statins are widely prescribed for people with high blood pressure as these may reduce the long-term risk of a heart attack of stroke – independent of your cholesterol levels.

 Taking one particular statin, lovastatin, with a glass of grapefruit juice was found to produce the same blood levels of the drug as when taking 12 tablets with water!
+A similar 12-fold increase was found for simvastatin, too.

 The grapefruit-statin interaction may not be so pronounced for other statins, however.
 One study found that grapefruit juice had no effect on pravastatin absorption, for example.
-For simvastatin, drinking 200ml grapefruit juice together with a single 40mg dose of simvastatin was shown to increase its absorption by almost four-fold, compared to taking the same dose with a glass of water.

 How long does the grapefruit effect last?